-Samla chapek: it is a pork soup with ginger.
-It’s very popular in the country.
-It can be eaten at any time.
+Samla chapek: A pork soup with ginger.
+It’s very popular in the countryside and can be eaten for breakfast, lunch or dinner.

-The bai sach chrouk: This grilled pork rice is available at every corner; some people even consider it as the typical breakfast.
+Bai sach chrouk: This grilled pork & rice dish is available at every corner with some people even considering it to be the typical Cambodian breakfast.

-The kdam chaa: some fish with fried crab and green pepper!
-You will find this dish in coastal cities like Kep.
-It’s a combination of sweet and spicy.
+The kdam chaa: Consisting of fried crab, fish and green pepper, you will find this dish in coastal cities such as Kep.
+It’s sweet, spicy and definitely worth a trip down to the ocean!
 Don’t miss it if you’re going in the